MVukanichh/MVsFirefoxEnhanced/.github/README.md

 <!-- USAGE -->
 ## Usage

-FirefoxEnhanced can be used as is, but it is recommended to change ``user.JS`` to suit your preferences.
+Firefox Enhanced can be used as is, but it is recommended to change ``user.JS`` to suit your preferences.
 In order to do this, you can follow comments that already are in the ``user.JS`` file, or go to GitHub page of the section's file you wish to change prefs for, e.g. for BetterFox's FastFox, SecureFox, PeskyFox or SmoothFox, Yokoffing's BetterFox GitHub page should be visited.

 ---

 <!-- ROADMAP -->
 ## Roadmap

-Roadmap for future FirefoxEnhanced release:
+Roadmap for future Firefox Enhanced release:

 - [ ] Add Wiki
 - [ ] Add more content